-- ESMERA with the aim of supporting SMEs in the realisation, testing and promotion of novel robotic technologies. - COVR with the goal of increasing safety for all robots sharing space with humans. - TERRINET aimed at creating a network to maintain Europe's leadership in Robotics, by focusing on research. - RIMA a project with 23 partners aiming to establish 13 Digital Innovation Hubs (DIH) on robotics, sharing best practices and providing services to facilitate uptake of Inspection and Maintenance technologies. - DIH-HERO a network of 16 DIHs, which aims to boost innovation and implementation of robotics in healthcare.
+• ESMERA - with the aim of supporting SMEs in the realisation, testing and promotion of novel robotic technologies.

+• COVR - with the goal of increasing safety for all robots sharing space with humans.

+• TERRINET - aimed at creating a network to maintain Europe's leadership in Robotics, by focusing on research.

+• RIMA - a project with 23 partners aiming to establish 13 Digital Innovation Hubs (DIH) in robotics, sharing best practices and providing services to facilitate uptake of Inspection and Maintenance technologies.

+• DIH-HERO - a network of 16 DIHs, which aims to boost innovation and implementation of robotics in healthcare.